Geography & Environmental Studies

 3 Credits (2+3P)

-Examination of the principle theories and concepts of landform creation; exploration of the roles of structure, processes, climate, and time in the formation of various types of landforms.
-Taught with GEOG 353.
+Examination of the principal theories and concepts of landform creation; exploration of the roles of structure, processes, climate, and time in the formation of various types of landforms.
+Cross-listed with GEOG 553 and GEOL 353.

 GEOG 555.
 Southwest Environments